Our school zone

 We recommend that you book in for a school tour in term one or two and enrol your child by mid year to secure a place in our Foundation transition sessions for parents and children.
 These typically take place in early November.

-School tours are held every Wednesday from 9:30am throughout the term.
+School tours are held regularly throughout the term.

 Please contact the school on 9417 4222 or Fitzroy.PS@education.vic.gov.au if you wish to make a booking.